rishab231/btc-mixer/project/jobcoin/README.md

 12. [DONE] Support cmd-c, cmd-d breaks for cli
 13. Construct requirements.py
 14. Add more CLI tests
-15. Amount float vs int
+15. [DONE] Amount float vs int
-16. Address todos in code
+17. [DONE] Typing for return values of functions
-17. Typing for return values of functions
+19. Create architecture diagram of application
 18. Time.sleep can be float?
-19. Create architecture diagram of application
+16. Address todos in code

 ## Learnings
 Absolute imports are good